List of largest Eastern Orthodox church buildings

 This is a list of the largest Eastern Orthodox church buildings in the world, based on area and capacity.
 Any Eastern Orthodox church building that has a capacity of 3,000 people or more, can be added to this page.
-Entries are included even if a premises otherwise meeting the criterion currently does not function as a church.
-For example, the Hagia Sophia in Turkey is included – it was originally built as a church but was later converted into a mosque.
-Sorting is done by volume (priority) and area.
 The church buildings are listed in alphabetical order according to country.
 The churches are from various jurisdictions of the Eastern Orthodox Church.